Quantum approximate optimization via learning-based adaptive optimization: Methods

 Besides the quantum algorithm, another key to operating experiments on quantum devices is the investigation and mitigation of quantum errors.
 We utilize a number of error mitigation methods in order to obtain desirable results for our QAOA program.

 \begin{itemize} \item \textit{Layout benchmarking} \end{itemize}

 The qubit quality and the single- and two-qubit gate fidelity vary across different quantum devices and vary over time.
 Device error can be initially attenuated by selecting qubits with better quality and links that host two-qubit gates with a lower error rate.
 These metrics can be benchmarked and collected by calibration experiments, including $T1 /T2$ characterization and randomized benchmarking.
 In particular, we chose two-qubit gates that are directly connected on hardware to avoid additional swap manipulations introduced in quantum compiling.
-In order to further determine the circuit structures, especially the applying order of those two-qubit couplings (all two-qubit couplings commute with each other in QAOA for QUBO objectives), we run multiple reference circuits by permuting those two-qubit gates under the same set of parameters and identify the optimal circuit structure that shows the highest fidelity with the ideal state.
-These trial experiments provide valuable insights on the circuit structures with overall low noise effects that balance the influence of crosstalk and circuit depth.